 The role will provide joint leadership and oversight, as services continue to evolve to meet the changing demands of our population.
 Public Health, health and care services will be better placed to develop joint approaches and services which respond to people’s needs and promote the wider health and wellbeing of people and communities.

 Dr Iain Chorlton, Chair of NHS Kernow Clinical Commissioning Group said: “We are delighted that Helen has agreed to accept the role.
 She has already played an important contribution to developing joint approaches across our organisations.
-We believe Helen has outstanding skills, experience and attributes to work across the 2 organisations and the ability to create the right environment for these new arrangements to thrive, and to develop more integrated strategic commissioning for health, care and wellbeing services.
+We believe Helen has outstanding skills, experience and attributes to work across the 2 organisations.
+As well as the ability to create the right environment for these new arrangements to thrive, and to develop more integrated strategic commissioning for health, care and wellbeing services.

 Cornwall Council portfolio holder for adults, Cllr Rob Rotchell said: “This is an important role which will have lasting benefits for the residents of Cornwall who use these services in the future.
 Bringing the 2 roles together will lead to a more efficient and importantly, more responsive service.
 I very much look forward to working with Helen in her new role.

-“I have worked closely with Helen for the last 20 months and she has proved to be outstanding in her current role as well as being instrumental in the transformation of adult social care in Cornwall.
+“I have worked closely with Helen for the last 20 months.
+She has proved to be outstanding in her current role as well as being instrumental in the transformation of adult social care in Cornwall.

-“Both candidates were excellent and I’d like to thank Jackie for all her hard work which has helped to get us to this next stage in providing people in Cornwall with a more seamless service between their care and health needs.”
+“Both candidates were excellent.
+I’d like to thank Jackie for all her hard work which has helped to get us to this next stage in providing people in Cornwall with a more seamless service between their care and health needs.”

 Jackie Pendleton said: “I am incredibly proud to have been part of the NHS Kernow team over the last 4 years.
-As a clinical commissioning group we have been on a journey of improvement and this has been evidenced by our assurance rating moving from inadequate to good and the removal of legal directions and special measures.
+As a clinical commissioning group we have been on a journey of improvement.
+This has been evidenced by our assurance rating moving from inadequate to good and the removal of legal directions and special measures.

 “Alongside this improvement journey, there has been another journey of integration between the different elements of the NHS, with colleagues within services provided by our 2 councils and with support from a really vibrant voluntary and community sector.